mlavin/argyle/README.rst

 - Fabric >= 1.1
 - Jinja2 >= 2.3

-These tasks were written primarily for deployments on Ubuntu Linux 10.04 LTS.
+These tasks were written primarily for deployments on Ubuntu Linux.
 Your mileage may vary with other operating systems and flavors of Linux.